By Deborah Jeanne Sergeant

 • “Look into their level of education.
 Most chiropractors have a website that explains their education and the services they offer and background, the staff, their protocols, fees and things of that nature.
 That’s the best place to look.

-• “Google the specific category such as ‘Syracuse Chiropractic’ and it will offer a list of names.
+• “Google the specific category such as ‘chiropractors Port Melbourne’ and it will offer a list of names.
 Following that are reviews, which are very important.
 The majority are usually good or the chiropractor wouldn’t be in practice.
 People talk about their complaints anonymously and how they responded to treatment protocols.

 • “Look at their integrity, longevity.
 Are they keeping up with new developments in the industry?
 What seminars do they go to?
 What is their focus on different parts of their practice?
 Are they accomplished in nutrition, kinesiology, physiotherapy modalities, cold laser technology and Bemer technology, which uses magnetic energy to increase circulation throughout the body?”

 Richard Tesoriero, chiropractor, Tesoriero Chiropractic Office PC, Oswego

 • You want someone who provides evidence-based care.

 • Obviously, you should find a Chiropractor Edmonton that has a license and a good reputation.

 • “They should be willing to adjust the course of treatment.
 If you’re a family practice doctor and you prescribe a medication, and you don’t see the results you want, you change the course of treatment.
 The same holds true for a chiropractor.”